AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

        and osd._deleted_date        is null where opp._deleted_date    is null and opp.id               = [opportunity id]
-group by 1,2,3, osd.rank
+group by 1,2,3,4
-order by touchpoint_date, osd.rank
+order by touchpoint_date
 ```

 [Back to top](#data-warehouse-schema)